PxTools/PxWeb2/docs/project/process.md

 - Developers have an open Teams-link where they cooperate daily.
 - The project group meet physically once a quarter.
 ## Test tools
-**We are exploring what test tools we are going to use so this list can be changed.**

 | Type of test | Testing tools |
 | --- | ----------- |